College football bowl and 2025-26 CFP picks, predictions: Legendary Vegas expert reveals best bets today

 Top college football bowl predictions

-One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Illinois (+3.5) to cover against Tennessee in the 2025 Music City Bowl on Dec.
-30 at 5:30 p.m.
-ET.
-The line opened at Tennessee -8.5, but has fallen significantly with Illinois quarterback Luke Altmyer deciding to play.
-Tennessee receiver Chris Brazzell II, cornerback Colton Hood, edge rusher Joshua Josephs, linebacker Arion Carter and cornerback Jermod McCoy (also injured) are among the opt outs for Tennessee.
+One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Navy (-7.5) to cover against Cincinnati in the Liberty Bowl on Jan.
+2. The Bearcats have been decimated by opt outs and the transfer portal, with the most notable absence being coveted quarterback Brendan Sorsby, who is headed to the portal.

-Marshall has looked closely at the trends for this one and found that Tennessee only covered two times in its last nine games this season.
-Illinois, meanwhile, is on an 11-4-1 ATS streak dating back to last season, making the Illini the value side in Nashville.
+Navy, which will have virtually its entire roster available, won three straight to close the regular season, while Cincinnati lost four straight entering this matchup.

+"These two had met most recently as 2022, when Cincy won 20-10 but didn't cover (-18.5) when both were members of American, and before Bearcats moved to Big 12," Marshall told SportsLine.
+"The Midshipmen have won last three and covered in last seven bowls -- all but one of those under Ken Niumatalolo before Brian Newberry beat Oklahoma last year."
 Go to SportsLine to see all of Marshall's picks, and bet that pick right here:

-Marshall has evaluated every other matchup, and he's backing a coach who has covered in 17 of the past 23 times when he has been the underdog.
+Marshall has evaluated every other matchup, and he's backing a team on a massive 12-1 run against the spread.
 Get betting analysis for each matchup at SportsLine, and use promo code CHAMPIONSHIP to get your first month at SportsLine for $1.

 So what college football picks can you make with confidence, and what alarming trends do you need to know about this week?
 Check out the latest college football odds below, then visit SportsLine to see which teams to back, all from the legendary Vegas expert who has won multiple handicapping titles, and find out.